zhangjm-geo/RSG_FSM/README.md

 You can compile it directly using make and run the code with ./eikonal_fsm .

-If you encounter any issues, please feel free to contact me via email at zhangjianming@ouc.edu.cn.
+If you encounter any issues, please feel free to contact me via email at  15756461017@163.com or zhangjianming@ouc.edu.cn.